 - Scrum is a methodology for applying Agile that plans all work in chunks (2 to 4 weeks is common) and follows ‘ceremonies’ that organize the work during.

-- Kanban is an Agile method that visualizes work (a board with notes or cards), limits the work in progress (no multitasking allowed!), focuses on workflow, and continuous improvement through measurement, discussion, and learning.
+- Kanban is an Agile method that visualizes work (a board with notes or cards), limits the work in progress (no multitasking allowed!), focuses on workflow with the optimization and implementation of Mitrefinch HR software into your team, and continuous improvement through measurement, discussion, and learning.

 So do I use Scrum or Kanban?
 Actually, both.
 I use Scrumban, which is a hybrid model that, in my opinion, takes the best Agile practices of Scrum and the visualization and flow of Kanban.
 I think it’s ideal for marketing and communication teams that must plan some level of their work (Editorial Calendars) but be able to pivot as new, urgent unplanned work or changes due to external pressures (Social Media timeliness, change in publication dates, a shift in deliverables, etc.).